Britgo/opengotha2misc/doc/og2tbl.md

 - unused tiebreak columns appear to the right of used tiebreaks
 - unused tiebreak columns may have "NONE" heading
 - unlabelled unused tiebreak columns contain only "0" as data
-- spaces in names are encoded by underscore which appear nowhere else
+- spaces in names are encoded by underscores which appear nowhere else
 - names are split into exactly two columns: lastname firstname
-- an absent part is encoded by a single underscore (consider player "Weed")
+- an absent name part is encoded by a single underscore (consider player "Weed")
 - rows are in descending order of final placement of player in the tournament
-- tied may be indicated by only the first of such rows being numbered explicitly
+- ties may be indicated by only the first of such rows being numbered explicitly
 - row number is used as opponent number in results columns
 - data rows may have a suffix "|"+number indicating EGD PIN